yvf/rust-ldap3/README.md

 * Certificate and hostname checking __can't be turned off__ for TLS connections.
-  This may not be strictly true for the latest master, since there's support for passing a custom `TlsConnector` when establishing a connection.
-The specifics depend on the amount of customization available when creating a `TlsConnector`.
+  This may not be strictly true for the latest master, since there's support for relaxing hostname checking and passing a custom `TlsConnector` when establishing a connection.
+The specifics depend on the amount of customization available when creating a `TlsConnector`, which in turn depends on the platform TLS backend.

 * Due to the structuring of support libraries, certificate errors may manifest themselves as a generic "broken pipe" error, and get triggered on first use of